-- Administrator's mobile toolkit, maintained in a secure area and taken by office administrator during evacuation; - Communications equipment, maintained in a secure area; - Lifesaving items, maintained in common areas; and - Utility equipment, maintained in a secure area (one set in school office; one set in custodian's office).
+- Administrator's mobile toolkit, maintained in a secure area and taken by office administrator during evacuation; - Communications equipment, maintained in a secure area; - Lifesaving items, maintained in common areas; and - Utility equipment, maintained in a secure area (one set in the school office, one set in the custodian's office).

 School Clinic: The school nurse's office is equipped with a medical emergency go-kit for use in school emergencies when buildings are evacuated, or the school health office is displaced.
-Student health records and emergency medications should be stored in such a fashion that they can be quickly removed during an evacuation.
+Student health records and emergency medications should be stored in a manner that allows them to be quickly removed during an evacuation.
 The school nurse should maintain a list of students and staff who require lifesaving medications or have unique medical needs that may require medication to be administered during an emergency (e.g., asthma, diabetes, seizures, etc.).